 As part of designing our audit, we determined materiality, as above, and assessed the risk of material misstatement in the financial statements.
-Consistent with last year, we performed full-scope audit on the parent entity and looked at areas involving significant accounting estimates and judgements by the directors and considered future events that are inherently uncertain.
+Consistent with last year, we performed a fullscope audit on the parent entity, focusing on areas involving significant accounting estimates and judgements by the directors and considering future events that are inherently uncertain.
 We also addressed the risk of management override of internal controls, including evaluating whether there was evidence of bias by the directors that represented a risk of material misstatement due to fraud.
-On 22 March 2021, the group acquired Providence Life Assurance Company (Bermuda) Ltd. ("PLAC") via the group's acquisition of 95% of Northstar Group (Bermuda) Ltd - the holding company for PLAC.
-PLAC is in-scope in our audit based the entity's significance to the group; thus, we have performed a detailed review of the component auditor's working papers to ensure that the audit has been performed in line with the relevant standards and applicable regulations, and in line with the referral instructions we sent them.
+During the year, the group acquired Alpha International Life Assurance Company Ltd. ("AILAC") and Havelet Assignment Company Ltd. ("Havelet").
+AILAC, as well as one of the group's existing subsidiaries, Providence Life Assurance Company (Bermuda) Ltd. ("PLAC"), are in-scope of our audit based on the entities' significance to the group.
+Thus, we have performed a detailed review of the component auditors' working papers for these components to ensure that the audits have been performed in line with the relevant standards and applicable regulations, and in line with the referral instructions we sent them.
+Havelet was considered financially insignificant based on group materiality; however, we have identified significant balances within this entity.
+Thus, we have performed a review of the component auditor's working papers with respect to the specific significant balances to ensure that the audit has been performed in line with the relevant standards.